diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 Instead, I plot the similarity matrix of texts:

 ![](/assets/img/text-embed-words-result.png)

+> Note: Cosine similarity values occupy the range: [-1, 1].
+> Where -1 means `vectors ape opposite to each other`, 0 means `vectors are perpendecular`,
+> and 1 means `vectors are oriented in the same direction`.

 Note the pair of most similar texts (similarity=0.952):
 - "Crypto vs S&P500"